Alwil17/automaintainer-bot/CONTRIBUTING.md

 - Write and update tests.
 - Keep your changes as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+- If your PR fixes a TODO or is related to a specific issue, mention it in your PR description.
+- Use labels when possible to help maintainers triage and review your contribution.
+- For new contributors, don't hesitate to ask for help or clarification.

 Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.